 Research has found that if you incorporate exercise into your daily routine you’ll not only rev up your metabolism and lose weight faster (avoiding those frustrating weight-loss plateaus), you’ll also tone your body and take inches off your waistline.
 The entire exercise program, which is featured in the Supercharged book, is designed so that you can tailor it to your own level of fitness.

 If you have never exercised before, you can work at a very easy pace until you feel confident moving ahead.
 If you’re already physically fit, we offer exercise variations that make the program more challenging.
-The really good news is that with this 20-minute-a-day program, you should see better results in far less time than you would in a typical hour of steady-state exercise.
+The really good news is that with this 20-minute-a-day interval workout plan, you should see better results in far less time than you would doing twice as much of a steady-state exercise.

 Here’s an overview of the two main components of the South Beach Supercharged Workout: